AustroMelee/Austros-ATLA-World/docs/source_of_truth.md

 **This policy is non-negotiable and must be observed by all maintainers.**
 **Do not repeat these environment troubleshooting steps unless the underlying root cause (OS/user profile or npm installer bug) has been independently resolved and verified.**

 ---

+## 🧑‍🎨 UI/UX & Responsive Design Rules (2024 Filter & Collections Overhaul)

+### Card Grid Hover Clipping: Hard Rule (2024)
+- **Never use CSS Grid for card layouts that require hover scaling or shadow bleed.**
+- **Always use Flexbox (`flex flex-wrap`) for card grids where cards scale or shadow on hover.**
+- **The card grid container must have at least `px-6 py-8` padding** to create a safe edge zone for scaling/shadowed cards.
+- **Each card wrapper must use `overflow-visible` and margin (`m-2` or greater) for buffer.**
+- **Cap card hover scale to `scale-[1.015]`** to prevent edge collision while preserving the lift effect.
+- **Do not use `overflow-hidden`, `overflow-auto`, or tight padding on any parent of the card grid.**
+- **If you see card hover effects clipped at the edge, check for missing container padding or a regression to grid layout.**
+- This rule is non-negotiable and must be enforced after any layout or UI refactor.

+### 1. Responsive Flex Layouts for Pills, Tags, and Lists
+- Always use `flex` containers for pill/tag groups and collection lists.
+- For pill/tag layouts: use `flex-wrap gap-x-2 gap-y-2` to ensure wrapping and breathing room on all screen sizes.
+- For collection items: avatar must use `flex-shrink-0`, name must use `flex-1 min-w-0 truncate`, and action labels (like "View") must use `flex-shrink-0 ml-auto` and be hidden on xs screens (`hidden sm:inline`).
+- Never hard-limit name width with `max-w-[Nch]` unless absolutely necessary; prefer `truncate` with `flex-1 min-w-0` for natural expansion.
+- Sidebar minimum width should be at least `min-w-[250px]` for usability; increase as needed for longer names.

+### 2. Truncation & Tooltips
+- Only truncate names when truly necessary (i.e., sidebar is very narrow).
+- Always provide a `title` attribute or tooltip for truncated names so the full value is accessible on hover.

+### 3. Affordance & Feedback
+- All interactive elements (pills, collection items, etc.) must be `<button>`s with clear hover, focus, and active states.
+- Use micro-animations (`transition-all`, `duration-100`, `scale-95` on active) for tactile feedback.
+- Show selection with both color and a secondary indicator (e.g., checkmark, bold, or filled background) for accessibility.

+### 4. Accessibility
+- All interactive elements must have `aria-label` or descriptive text.
+- Use `aria-pressed` for toggleable pills/tags.
+- Ensure keyboard navigation and visible focus rings (`focus-visible:outline-2` or similar).
+- Hide non-essential labels (like "View") on small screens, and use icons (e.g., 👁) for clarity.

+### 5. Visual Hierarchy & Spacing
+- Use clear section headers with hierarchy (`text-lg font-bold` for main, `text-xs uppercase` for subheaders).
+- Add vertical margin between filter/collection sections for clarity.
+- Use generous padding and rounded corners for all cards, panels, and pills.
+- Always provide an empty state with friendly text and an emoji for empty collections or lists.

+### 6. Avatar & Icon Rules
+- Avatars must never shrink or crowd the name; always use `flex-shrink-0` and a fixed width/height.
+- If no image is available, use initials in a colored circle.
+- Use consistent icon sizes and spacing in all pills and lists.

+### 7. Color & Contrast
+- Use color to indicate selection, but never as the only indicator.
+- Ensure all text and backgrounds meet WCAG AA contrast standards.
+- Use Tailwind color tokens for consistency.

+---